 In the summer of 1989, Shaunna came home one afternoon and told me that she had started playing in a band with a woman named Jai Jai Noire, a politically inspired lesbian performer who played thrash punk ska ala the Clash type of stuff.
 Shaunna was especially excited to tell me about the drummer – a woman from southern California named Wanda Day.
 Shaunna went on and on about her and so I was intrigued.
 I (literally) crashed their next rehearsal and was quickly asked to join the band.

 Wanda was the hardest hitting drummer I had ever heard, a small, wirey explosion of a woman sporting a bright red mowhawk and a fiery confidence.
 That particular band didn’t last long, the music didn’t click for me and the band’s hierarchy was stifling for the three of us.
-There was talk of the singer wanting to fire Wanda, and Wanda was the only real reason I was in the band in the first place.
-So the three of us quit and started our own band.
+Jai Jai started complaining about Wanda, and then fired her.
+But Wanda was the only real reason I was in the band in the first place.
+So Shaunna and I quit and left with Wanda, and started our own band.

 Wanda had some friends in a band called The Gargoyles who were looking to share a studio space in a building we called the Turkish Persian Rug Factory or “Turko-Persian”, I forget why.
 I think perhaps it had been a rug factory at one time.
 We moved in to our first studio and began jamming.
-We coined the name “4 Non Blondes” and we began looking for a singer.
+And we began looking for a singer.